pulzze/autoflow-documentation/docs/ids/action-array-count/tooltip.md

-This Action counts the number of values in the array.
+Counts the number of items in an array